Oil pares gains as investors wait to see if coronavirus stimulus works

 While oil investors try to get a grip on the demand shock from the pandemic, supply keeps flowing into the market as major producers fight for market share.

-Saudi Arabia’s Energy Ministry has directed national oil company Saudi Aramco 2222.SE to keep supplying crude oil at a record rate of 12.3 million barrels per day in the coming months.
+Saudi Arabia’s Energy Ministry has directed national oil company Saudi Aramco (2222.SE) to keep supplying crude oil at a record rate of 12.3 million barrels per day in the coming months.

 Reporting by Aaron Sheldrick; Editing by Kenneth Maxwell and Kim Coghill